Most people experience grief when they lose someone important to them. It affects everyone differently. There's no right or wrong way to feel.

 Seeing someone after they've died

-It's unlikely you'll be able to see someone after they've died if it happened in a hospital or care home.
+You may not be able to see someone after they've died if it happened in a hospital or care home.
 You may be able to see them at a distance, but this will depend on the rules of the hospital or care home.

-- anyone who has symptoms of coronavirus should not go to the funeral
+- who can go to the funeral